 Pregnancy Test and Follow-Up

 In approximately nine days after the transfer has happened, a pregnancy test is done.
-In most cases, this is a serum pregnancy test and will also include the testing of progesterone levels.
-Your doctor may choose to repeat these tests every few days in order to ascertain the results.
+In most cases, this is a serum pregnancy test and will also include testing progesterone levels.
+Your doctor may choose to repeat these tests every few days to ascertain the results.
 If the test is positive, you’ll be advised to continue taking the progesterone supplementation for some more weeks.
-In addition to that, your personal doctor will follow up with ultrasounds and blood work to monitor the progress of the pregnancy and watch for signs of ectopic pregnancies or miscarriages.
+In addition to that, your doctor will follow up with ultrasounds and blood work to monitor the progress of the pregnancy and watch for signs of ectopic pregnancies or miscarriages.

 Possible In Vitro Fertilization Pregnancy Risks